Cubix-Dev/infinite-docs/README.md

 # libfinite
-The Infinite C Library Documentation.
-Based off of the [Slate MkDocs theme](https://github.com/mkdocs/mkdocs-bootswatch)
+Documentation for Libfinite, the Infinite C Library.
+Based off of the [MkDocs Slate theme.](https://github.com/mkdocs/mkdocs-bootswatch)

-## Are We Libfinite?
+## Are we there yet...?
-List is subject to change
+> [!NOTE]
+> This list is subject to change.
+Check back regularly to see if anything new has been added!

-- [x] Window Rendering (with Ciaro)
+- [x] Window Rendering (with Cairo)
 - [x] Window Rendering Example
 - [x] Keyboard Input
 - [x] Controller Input